Professor, ESSEC Business School, Paris

 The website of the ESSEC Metalab for Data, Technology & Society is now live, and we will keep adjusting over its first few weeks

-I will be in Singapore this month, visiting the ESSEC campus.
+I will be in Singapore this month, visiting the ESSEC Asia-Pacific campus and giving a seminar at SMU, School of Economics, on Wednesday 8th.

 The 33rd EC^2 has taken place at ESSEC, and we had two great days of conference.
 It was nice to organize it in person this time!